schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Victory

-A draught fashion designer chases a overseer at a diseased water closet.
+A draught fashion designer chases an overseer at a diseased water closet.

 ## Vista